foundation/foundation-sites/README.md

 ## Contributing

 Check out our [contributing guide](http://foundation.zurb.com/develop/contribute.html) to learn how you can contribute to Foundation.
-You can also browse the [https://github.com/zurb/foundation-sites/labels/help%20wanted](Help Wanted) tag in our issue tracker to find things to do.
+You can also browse the [Help Wanted](https://github.com/zurb/foundation-sites/labels/help%20wanted) tag in our issue tracker to find things to do.

 Copyright (c) 2016 ZURB, inc.